tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

 `redirect`:

-To cause a network request to a blocked resource to be redirect to a local "neutered" version of the resource. (more documentation will eventually be made.)
+To cause a blocked network request to be redirect to a local "neutered" version of the resource. (more documentation will eventually be made.)

 #### Cosmetic filters